What about startup internships?

 Work with the product.

-In addition, you work much more closely with the company’s product or service.
+In addition, you work closely with the company’s product or service.
 Rebecca Urbelis, who finished a product management course at General Assembly in 2015 says, “At a large company, I would’ve been pigeonholed into strictly low-level project management work.
 But at a startup, you get a lot of experience making the real changes to a product and learning from them–being able to say, yeah, I helped tweak our algorithm to better serve our users’ needs”.

 Are you self-sufficient, looking to hone new skills, and wanting to see a measurable impact in short amounts of time?
-If so, a startup internship may be an eye-opening opportunity.
+If so, an internship at a startup may be an eye-opening opportunity.
 The skills, discipline, and leadership experience gained in startup internships often outweighs any that traditional company internships can offer.
 The veneer of a perfect working environment is stripped away, exposing the raw, working guts of a business on its way to making an impact.
 Who knows, the experience might even light the entrepreneurial fire in you for the future!

 For other interesting and helpful insights in the career realm, make sure to check out our very own career section!